MLB Tuesday scores, trade rumors, news, updates: Encarnacion's slam saves Tribe

 Whoa, @EricThames. 💪 pic.twitter.com/kxEyRPTmAA— MLB (@MLB) July 26, 2017

 Golly, we say.
-Jackson's now allowed seven home runs in 17 innings this season.
-That may have a little something to do with this ...
+Jackson has allowed seven home runs in 17 innings this season.
+That might have a little something to do with this ...

 If true, this might be a case of misplaced priorities.
 The Nats are all but locks to win the NL East, and they have a rotation front four that's the envy of almost every other team in baseball.
-The fifth starter of winds up being nothing more than a bullpen arm in the playoffs, so they might be better served by homing in on a true reliever.
+The fifth starter often winds up being nothing more than a bullpen arm in the playoffs, so they might be better served by homing in on a true reliever.

 Yes, the trade for Sean Doolittle and Ryan Madson helped matters, but bullpen depth is still a concern in D.C.
 Addressing that or adding a center fielder might be a better use of their dwindling resources as the deadline approaches.